Meet The Vets | Meet The Nurses

 Qualifications: Certificate II in Veterinary Nursing

-I can remember always wanting to be a vet nurse since I was in Grade 6, as I've always loved animals, especially Bruiser, my boofy big black lovable dog who can trace his ancestors up more family trees than any purebred dog.
+I can remember always wanting to be a vet nurse since I was in Grade 6, as I've always loved animals.
 While at high school I was lucky enough to do 4 weeks of work experience at NVS and I loved it.
 This lead to an offer of a school-based traineeship in my last year of schooling at Nanango State High School, and I was offered a full time job in 2013.
 I became a qualified Veterinary Nurse in Janurary 2014.
 I also completed a course in emergancy care in 2016.
 I am also a approved collector for Dogs Queensland DNA Sampling.

 Gretel Cartmill - Veterinary Nurse

-I have loved animals since I was a young girl so being a vet nurse was always a goal for me.
-I grew up in Kingaroy but spent every spare moment at my grandparents farm at Coolabunia.
-My weekends were spent riding the farm horse, feeding the chooks and milking the cows.
+I have had an interest in animals since I can remember so being involved in the animal industry was always the dream for me.
+I grew up in Kingaroy but spent every spare moment at my Grandparent’s farm in Coolabunia.
+My weekends were spent riding the old farm pony, caring for the chooks and helping with the cattle.

-On leaving school I took a position as a pharmacy assistant at a pharmacy in Kingaroy before being offered my dream job at Nanango Vet Surgery.
-I accepted the job on the spot and started in December 2015.
-To gain more knowledge of the veterinary industry I have now completed my Certificate II in Veterinary Nursing and have commenced my Certificate IV in Veterinary Nursing.
-I absolutely love coming to work as it is always fun and never the same as the day before.
+After completing high school, I took a position as a Pharmacy Assistant, gaining a Certificate III in Community Pharmacy in 2014, before being offered my dream job at Nanango Vet Surgery.
+I took the job on the spot and started in December 2014.
+To gain more knowledge of the veterinary industry, I completed my Certificate II in Veterinary Nursing in 2015 and completed my Certificate IV in Veterinary Nursing in 2018.
+I always love coming to work as it is always fun and never the same as the day before.